 My first novel (of sorts) is available to buy at the moment.
 Although I don’t know how to sort it out as a file suitable for Kindle or other e-book readers – So it’s a standard PDF.
 A bit Heath Robinson I know, but it’s the best I can do for the time being.

+A THOROGHLY ENGLISH HOODLUM is about a young lad (me in fact) growing up in the 1980s’ as a Teddy Boy.
+The few people that have read appear to have enjoyed it.
 I think it is humorous all the way through, so I’m hoping it will make the readers smile., and it should evoke memories of your youth, regardless of what scene you were part of in the 80’s.

 I am selling it for 65p, although I am accepting any donations for a copy, as all the money raised up until the end of MAY 2012 are being donated to OCD-UK, which helps people suffering with Obsessive Compulsive Disorder.
 So if you can make a higher contribution, then that is more than acceptable.
 I’m not keeping any of the money for this period – But do hope that if it sells after May, then maybe I can earn enough to buy a Kindle and enjoy other independent writers works.

 Here is a link to OCD-UK so that you can see what they do.
-Please message me for full details.